Can You Fix a Roof Leak From Inside?

 Conclusion — When in Doubt, Call a Professional

-It’s entirely possible to detect and patch a leak yourself without messing around with ladders and hard hats.
+It’s entirely possible to detect and patch a leak in an emergency yourself without messing around with ladders and hard hats.

 But who has time for that?
 And, in the best interest of your family’s health and safety, you should always follow up with a professional evaluation.